umeshrege/eph/README.md

 4. Compile EmailSearcherR.java file and then create .jar file EmailSearcherR.jar

 ## Update flume.conf
-1. Update "a1.sources.r1.command" parameter with complete path to EmailSearcherR.jar
+1. Update **"a1.sources.r1.command"** parameter with complete path to EmailSearcherR.jar
-2. Update "a1.sinks.k1.hdfs.path" parameter with path on your hadoop HDFS where files will be stored
+2. Update **"a1.sinks.k1.hdfs.path"** parameter with path on your hadoop HDFS where files will be stored

-**You are ready to go**
+##You are good to Go!!!##